SecManSol/DeveloperTest/README.md

 Please write an extended ping-type program as follows:

+### Requirements

+ - Language : C#
+ - .NET Framework : Any .NET4 or .NET Core or .NET6
+ - Type : WPF Desktop Application
+ - IDE : VS2019 or VS2022

 ### GUI

  - Dialog with a Grid, two buttons (Start and Stop) and a Status bar